-The comment period for the Department of the Army Permit will close 20 days from the date of this public notice.
-Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this permit and must be mailed so as to be received before or by the last day of the comment period.
-Letters concerning the Corps of Engineers permit application must reference the applicant's name and the Permit Application Number, and be mailed to the Corps of Engineers at the address above, ATTENTION: REGULATORY BRANCH.
+The comment period for the Department of the Army Permit will close 20 days from the date of this joint public notice.
+Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this permit must be submitted so as to be received before or by the last day of the comment period.
+Comments concerning the Corps of Engineers permit application must reference the applicant's name and the Permit Application Number, and be emailed to the USACE project manager listed above, or forwarded to the Corps of Engineers at the address above, ATTENTION: REGULATORY BRANCH.
 Individuals or parties may request an extension of time in which to comment on the proposed work by writing or e-mailing the Corps of Engineers Project Manager listed above.
-Any request must be specific and substantively supportive of the requested extension, and received by this office prior to the end of the initial comment period.
+Any request must be specific and substantively supportive of the requested extension, and, received by this office prior to the end of the initial comment period.
 The Section Chief will review the request and the requestor will be promptly notified of the decision to grant or deny the request.
 If granted, the time extension will be continuous to the initial comment period and, inclusive of the initial comment period, will not exceed a total of 30 calendar days.